massbots/pkg/monitor/README.md

 	// to the ClickHouse instance configured in monitor.Config. bot.Use(mon.Middleware())

+	// All the errors will be logged as well. bot.OnError = mon.OnError()

 	// This is an example of custom logging, in case you want
 	// to log and lately analyze any specific information,
 	// which will be associated with the context.